Timbless/Web-Scraping-Google-Image/README.md

 # Web-Scraping-Google-Image

-Using Selenium to download original resolution images
+Method 1: Using Selenium to download original resolution images

+Method 2: Using Beautifulsoup and Request

 ### functionality: